 - Menu entry 7: Enter the advanced configuration editor: This menu entry gives access to the Tor configuration file.
 You should know what you are doing before you change anything in the configuration file — here, you can break your TorBox.
 If you are unsure, then contact us.
 Did you something wrong?
 You can always overwrite this configuration with the default one, stored in ~/torbox/etc/tor/.
-After changing the configuration, use the following commands in the editor: CTRL-O followed with an ENTER to save the changes.
+After changing the configuration, use the following commands in the editor: CTRL-S to save the changes.
 CTRL-X to exit the editor.